aloha666/Java2021/Antra Java.md

 The Application Context is Spring's advanced container.
 Similar to BeanFactory, it can load bean definitions, wire beans together, and dispense beans upon request.

- It adds more enterprise-specific functionality such as the ability to resolve textual messages from a properties file and the ability to publish application events to interested event listeners.
+ It adds more enterprise-specific functionality such as the ability to resolve textual messages from a properties file and the ability to publish application events to interested **event listener**s.

 **java name convention?**